Are you Betting over or under in today’s game? Learn how to predict scoring in MLB to pick a winner.

 Proposed Rule Changes

-Proposed Major League rule changed could alter the amount of runs scored.
+Proposed Major League rule changes could alter the number of runs scored.

 One proposition is that all pitchers must face at least three batters,